 Accumulated amortization relates to the Bong Mieu central mine which commenced commercial production on October 1, 2006, the Bong Mieu underground mine which commenced production on April 1, 2009 and the Phuoc Son mine which commenced commercial production on October 1, 2009.

-As the Company did not yet have unencumbered access to the Capcapo property at December 31, 2011, exploration costs incurred in 2011 in respect of this property have been expensed.
+As the Company did not yet have unencumbered access to the Capcapo property at June 30, 2012, exploration costs incurred to date in 2012 in respect of this property have been expensed.